shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/query-ethereum-data-with-the-graph.md

 # Creating and deploying the subgraph

 - Run the following command to create the subgraph by downloading the contract ABI from the Rinkeby testnet.
-A new directory called vending will be created, and all node dependencies will be installed automatically.
+A new directory called `vending` will be created, and all node dependencies will be installed automatically.

 ```text
 graph init --contract-name VendingMachine --index-events --studio --from-contract 0x4006c82FfB71933160948626dB3Ff8D8aaad6510 --network rinkeby vending
 ```

-This will fetch the ABI from the Rinkeby smart contract passed as an argument to --from-contract, and store it in the ./vending/abis directory.
+This will fetch the ABI from the Rinkeby smart contract passed as an argument to `--from-contract`, and store it in the `./vending/abis` directory.
 The Graph CLI will auto-generate the mappings from the smart contract ABI.
-You can view the mapping in ./vending/src/mapping.ts.
+You can view the mapping in `./vending/src/mapping.ts`.

-> By passing in --index-events the CLI will automatically populate some code for us in both schema.graphql as well as src/mapping.ts based on the events emitted from the contract.
+> By passing in `--index-events` the CLI will automatically populate some code for us in both schema.graphql as well as src/mapping.ts based on the events emitted from the contract.

 Output: